 Recording Available in Video Link Below and NM MESA YouTube Channel

-FOLLOW UP ACTIVITY: See Document Below on How to Access the Documentary, The Providers, and Lesson Guide.
-And see URL Below for a Film Trailer.
+FOLLOW UP ACTIVITY: See Document Below on the Lesson Guide and Additional Activity for The Providers.
+Recording of the Documentary is available on our NM MESA YouTube Channel and see URL Below for a Film Trailer.

 Set against the backdrop of the physician shortage and opioid epidemic in rural America, THE PROVIDERS follows three healthcare providers in northern New Mexico.
 They work at El Centro, a group of safety-net clinics that offer care to all who walk through the doors, regardless of ability to pay.
 Amidst personal struggles that reflect those of their patients, the journeys of the providers unfold as they work to reach rural Americans who would otherwise be left out of the healthcare system.
 With intimate access, the documentary shows the transformative power of providers' relationships with marginalized patients.